-Rheumatoid nodules are most often found on elbows, but can be found on other areas of the body, such as on the fingers, over the spine, or on the heels.
+Rheumatoid nodules are most often found on elbows, but they can be found on other areas of the body, such as on the fingers, over the spine, or on the heels.
 They’re usually painless and can appear alone or in clusters.

-In advanced stages, RA can lead to bone erosion and joint deformity.
+In advanced stages, RA can lead to extensive bone erosion and joint deformity.
 A telltale sign of severe RA is twisted fingers and toes bent at unnatural angles.

 Severely disfigured hands can impair fine motor skills and make performing daily tasks challenging.
 Deformity can also affect wrists, elbows, knees, and ankles.

 In severe cases of RA, persistent inflammation may affect other areas of the body, such as the eyes, lungs, heart, and blood vessels.

-- severe dry eyes and mouth
+- severe dry eyes and mouth (Sjögren’s syndrome)

 - rheumatoid inflammation of the lung lining (pleurisy)